arp242/arp242.net/_posts/2018-04-10-go-testing-style.markdown

 ----------------------------------------------------------------

-Try to use table-driven tests whenever feasible, but it’s okay to just copy some code when it’s not; don’t force it (e.g. sometimes it’s easy to write a table-driven test for all but one or two cases).
+Try to use table-driven tests whenever feasible, but it’s okay to just copy some code when it’s not; don’t force it (e.g. sometimes it’s easier to write a table-driven test for all but one or two cases; be practical).

 Consistently using the same variable name for a test case will make it easier to work with large code bases.
 You don’t *have* to use `tt`, but it is the most